nicolielloj/LEGO-Grep-Discord-Bot/README.md

-# LeGrep-Discord-Bot
+# LEGO Grep-Discord-Bot
-LeGrep is a Discord crawler bot that will fetch requests from rebrickable's website, display information about a specific set and show results for user lists
+LEGO Grep is a Discord crawler bot that will fetch requests from rebrickable's website, display information about a specific set and show results for user lists

 Requirements: